Darkflame72/CraftyBot/README.md

 yarn install
 ```

-Some further config steps are required for discord to be able to access your local server.
+### Tunnel

 As the bot runs a web server the local instance needs to be available from the internet and secured with https.
 There are multiple ways to do this.

-A possible method is to use ngrok to create a local tunnel to the server.
-A CNAME record inside cloudflare is pointed to the tunnel to provide https and the `INTERACTIONS ENDPOINT URL` in the discord developer portal should be set to the domain name of the server.
+The recommended method is to use [localtunnel](https://localtunnel.github.io/www/) to expose the local web server.
+This creates a tunnel secured using https.
+To use create the tunnel running `yarn dlx localtunnel lt --port 3000` and leaving that terminal open.
+All development can continue as normal.
+Make sure to update the `INTERACTIONS ENDPOINT URL` in the discord developer portal should be set to the domain name of the server.

 It is HIGHLY recommended to comment out line 12 in `src/index.ts` to avoid getting ratelimited by discord.
 Only uncomment when you need to register new commands.